Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard-beta.md

 ## Add Campaign Standard to your app

 {% hint style="warning" %}
-This extension is currently available only for iOS development.
+The Android version of this extension is coming in the future.
 {% endhint %}

 {% tabs %}